 Q. What are the risks of taking NSAIDs?

 A. Like all drugs, there is the potential for an allergic reaction to NSAIDs.
 Symptoms may include hives, facial swelling, wheezing, and skin rash.

 There is the potential for gastrointestinal bleeding associated with all NSAIDs.
 The risk of bleeding is low for people who use NSAIDs intermittently.
 The risk of stomach problems goes up for people who take them every day or regularly, especially for people who are over 65, people with a history of stomach ulcers, and people who take blood thinners or corticosteroids (prednisone).
 Alcohol use can also increase the risk of stomach problems.

 Long-term continuous use of all NSAIDs, except for aspirin, may increase the risk of heart attack or stroke.
-Aspirin is a non-selective NSAID, but it has been shown in clinical trials to reduce the risks of cardiovascular events.
+Aspirin is a non-selective NSAID, but it has been shown in clinical trials to reduce the risks of cardiovascular events in patients who have cardiovascular disease or who have already had a heart attack or stroke.
 Aspirin is sold in generic forms and under brand names such as Bayer and St. Joseph's.

 All NSAIDs also carry the risk of potential skin reactions.
 Patients should be alert for symptoms such as the skin reddening, rash, or blisters.

 Q. Which people are at highest risk for cardiovascular adverse events associated with NSAIDs?

 A. People who have coronary artery disease (known angina or who have had a heart attack), people who have high blood pressure, and people who have had a stroke are at the greatest risk.
 Also, people who have just had cardiovascular bypass surgery are at risk for heart attacks with use of NSAIDs.

 Q. Which Cox-2 selective inhibitors have been taken off the market?